-- Chief Executive Officer, Aneliza Del Pinal, served as a Board Member of the California Association of Area Agencies on Aging.
+- Chief Executive Officer, Aneliza Del Pinal, serves as a Board Member of the California Association of Area Agencies on Aging.
 (2019 - present) - Chief Executive Officer, Aneliza Del Pinal, serves as Executive Committee Treasurer for California Association of Area Agency on Aging (C4A).
 (November 2020 - present) - Director of Public Authority, Edith Gong, is a member of the Liberty Dental Public Policy Committee.
 (2020- present) - Director of Public Authority, Edith Gong, is a member of the In-Home Supportive Services Regional Task Force.
-(2020-present) - Chief Executive Officer, Aneliza Del Pinal, serves as a member of the Legislative committee for the California Association of Area Agencies on Aging (November 2022-present) - Chief Executive Officer, Aneliza Del Pinal, serves on the California Department of Aging's CA 2030 Project Steering Committee (October 2022-present)
+(2020-present) - Chief Executive Officer, Aneliza Del Pinal, serves as a member of the Legislative committee for the California Association of Area Agencies on Aging (November 2022-present)